dotcs/xkcd-cli/Readme.md

 [xkcd] is a webcomic created by [Randall Munroe][munroe].
 It is a comic of Language, Math, Romance and Sarcasm and a [couple of other categories][explain-xkcd-categories].

-If [kitty] is used as the terminal, the xkcd comic will be rendered directly in the terminal, otherwise the default viewer for PNG images is used.
+If [kitty], [iterm] or any terminal that has support for the [sixel] file format is used as the terminal, the xkcd comic will be rendered directly in the terminal, otherwise the default viewer for PNG images is used.
 This tool requires [fzf] to be installed on the machine to filter available comics by their title.

 ## Installation